-10 Must-Have Small Business Software
+10 Easy To Use, Must-Have Small Business Software Programs

 Technology has given us so many incredible things, like modern medicine, instant toast, and spaceships, for example.
-For me, and many other entrepreneurs, one of the greatest gifts technology has given society is the virtual office.
+For me and many other entrepreneurs, one of the greatest gifts technology has given society is the virtual office.
 We now enjoy the ability to instantly access just about any person, piece of information, and resource imaginable—all from the comfort of a home office.
-In addition to the virtual container of the Internet, cloud-based small business software have made it possible to hold online calls and meetings, erect storefronts in cyberspace, and share schedules, data, and media of all kinds.
-Here are my top 10, can’t-live-without software applications for small business (in no particular order).

 1. Harvest

-Harvest is an intuitive, easy-to-use, cloud-based time tracking system.
-Features include an on-screen stop watch/timer that can be started and stopped multiple times within a job and/or project, which allows accurate tracking even when interruptions occur.
-Harvest also generates time reports and has a time approval system, and can be accessed from the Internet, smart phones, and other applications.
+Harvest is an intuitive, easy-to-use, cloud-based time-tracking system.
+Features include an on-screen stopwatch/timer that can be started and stopped multiple times within a job and/or project, which allows accurate tracking even when interruptions occur.
+Harvest also generates time reports and has a time approval system, and can be accessed from the Internet, smartphones, and other applications.

 2. Asana

 Asana is a web and mobile application designed to enable teamwork and project management without email.
 My team and I use it to manage and organize tasks and client projects.
-Asana’s check-box task system offers a satisfying, intuitive format and questions, comments, and documents can be written and attached beneath each project, eliminating disorganized notes and emails about tasks.
+Asana’s check-box task system offers a satisfying, intuitive format, and questions, comments, and documents can be written and attached beneath each project, eliminating disorganized notes and emails about tasks.

 3. WordPress

-WordPress, which began as a blogging system, is one of the most popular full content management systems and website building tools for small businesses and bloggers alike.
+WordPress, which began as a blogging system, is one of the most popular full content management systems and website-building tools for small businesses and bloggers alike.
 With thousands of free plugins and widgets, customizable themes, and community forums, it’s an easy, professional-looking choice for entrepreneurs wanting to build their own site.

 5. Dropbox